 The Bilateral Filter block accepts grayscale images (real-valued 2-D matrices) of type uint8 as input, and the output has the same type and dimensions as the input.

 Filter width

 The width of the filter is a 3x3, 5x5, or 7x7 kernel applied to the neighborhood of the input pixel location.

-Settings for the Filter width parameter are:
+Following are the settings for the Filter width parameter.